-Local anglers have been telling us how fishing on Bunbury artificial reef keeps on improving – a view borne out by the results of a Recfishwest scientific monitoring program analysing the reef’s effectiveness over the last 12 months.
+South West anglers are upbeat that fishing on Bunbury artificial reef keeps on improving – a view borne out by the results of a Recfishwest scientific monitoring program analysing the reef’s effectiveness across the past 12 months.

-Data collected from 55 drops of Baited Remote Underwater Video (BRUVs) cameras by Reef Vision volunteers showed that the number of fish species on the structures has increased to 58 since the reef’s fishable area was expanded by 50 per cent, with 90 low relief concrete modules added to the original 30, ten tonne ‘Fish Boxes’ 12 months ago.
+Data collected through 55 drops of baited remote underwater video (BRUVs) cameras by Reef Vision volunteers showed the number of fish species on the structures increased to 58 species since the reef’s fishable area was expanded by 50 per cent, with 90 low relief concrete modules added to the original 30, 10 tonne ‘fish boxes’ 12 months ago.

-Included in the species observed on the reef, were, Samson fish, yellowtail kingfish, pink snapper, dhufish, mulloway, skipjack trevally, flathead, squid and cuttlefish – target species that have been proving very popular with local fishers.
+Fish species observed on the reef via the vision included Samson fish, yellowtail kingfish, pink snapper, dhufish, mulloway, skipjack trevally, flathead, squid and cuttlefish – many of which are target species that are proving very popular with local fishers.

-Boat ramp surveys of boat fishers carried out by the Recfishwest team at Point Casuarina and the Bunbury Powerboat Club showed that 92% of those surveyed believe artificial reefs make fishing better, 96% believed they improve fish habitat, while 90% agreed artificial reefs were a good use of licence fees.
+Boat ramp surveys of boat fishers carried out by the Recfishwest team at Point Casuarina and the Bunbury Powerboat Club showed that 92 per cent of those surveyed believe artificial reefs make fishing better, 96 per cent believed they improve fish habitat, while 90 per cent agreed artificial reefs were a good use of licence fees.

 So, the big question then is how do you best fish the reef?